FAFSA: Harvard Law School’s FAFSA code is E00471

 - The Federal government considers all graduate students to be independent for the purposes of determining eligibility for federal loans.
 Therefore, you only need to complete the student (and spouse, if applicable) sections of this form.
 Parent information is not required on the FAFSA for graduate students.

-- The 2019-2020 FAFSA will ask you to report your 2017 calendar year income.
+- The 2020-2021 FAFSA will ask you to report your 2018 calendar year income.
 FAFSA data is only used to determine your eligibility for Federal Loans.
-If you are applying for HLS need-based grant, your eligibility for this will not be based on your 2017 income, but rather on the financial data you and your parents will be asked to report on our own institutional forms.
+If you are applying for HLS need-based grant, your eligibility will be based on the financial data you and your parents will be asked to report on our own institutional forms.

 Importance of IRS Data Retrieval Tool